tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/域名配置相关_intl_en.md

 <span id="que2"></span>
 ### Why CNAME is still displayed as not configured after configuration?

 After you configure CNAME as instructed in [CNAME Configuration](https://intl.cloud.tencent.com/document/product/267/31057), please wait patiently because it takes 15-30 minutes for the configuration to take effect.
-In addition, you can check whether CNAME configuration is successful by following the steps in [Verifying the Effect of CNAME Record](https://intl.cloud.tencent.com/document/product/267/31057).
+In addition, you can check whether CNAME configuration is successful by following the steps in [Verifying the Effectivenes of CNAME Record](https://intl.cloud.tencent.com/document/product/267/31057).
 >?
 > - DNS resolution must be performed over the public network on Linux/macOS/Windows.
 > - If the CNAME configuration failure persists, consult your domain name registrar.